 A well-traveled path of faking it

 Had Mister Rogers raised my parents, that might be fine.
 However, both freely admit they had terrible relationships with their fathers – especially my mother.
-I have no doubt there was love there, but there was also a lot of other things.
+I have no doubt there was love there, but there were also a lot of other things.
 Aloofness.
 Volatility.
 Impatience.
 Hoarding.
 And, yes, violence (and it wasn’t just the parent-on-child kind).
 Yet, they made the decision to follow only what they had experienced firsthand when it came to raising two brand-new human beings.
 Tactics they knew from experience were flawed, but they hoped against hope that this time it would turn out different.

 No doubt a lot of this was tribal.
 They’re Irish Catholic ™ so anyone else is “The Other, Not Our Kind,” and eventually dismissed.
 This is especially true of pointy-headed intellectuals who write books.
 It’s such an easy style of parenting.
 It doesn’t ask you to be humble, to say “there are things I don’t know – and someone else might.”
 You don’t need to be courageous or vulnerable enough to venture out of your comfort zone to learn something about yourself you may not want to know.
-All it requires is for you to repeat the cycle of “This is how we do things because that is the way things have been done, because that it the way we do things, because that is the way things have always been done.
+All it requires is for you to repeat the cycle of “This is how we do things because that is the way things have been done because that is the way we do things because that is the way things have always been done.
 Because …”

 Believe it or not, we wound up in family therapy.
 It ended because my parents didn’t see any point in it.

-Now here I am, sitting in the same position they were all those years ago.
+Now here I am, sitting in the same position they were in all those years ago.
 Co-piloting a family with two children.
 Of course, I said to myself I’d be different, but I was more like them than I care to admit.
 Once our first child was born, I was done with reading books myself.
 Who had the time?
 I’d figure it out as I go.
 People have been raising kids for millennia, right?
 So long as I didn’t hit anyone, I was doing better (which, while true, is an incredibly low bar).

 Choose your own adventure